Daniel J. Frey

 A teen is shooting a store clerk in the face.

-Men in the street are carrying tiki torches chanting slogans of Nazis.
+Men in the street are carrying tiki torches and chanting slogans of Nazis.

-This power that has been given to us in the palm of our hands is an instrument for a fundamental change of our world, of our society.
+This power, which has been given to us in the palm of our hands, is an instrument for fundamental change in our world and our society.

-For the first time in human history, those that feed and profit from fear can no longer hide.
+For the first time in human history, those who feed and profit from fear can no longer hide.

 What happens next?